-Thore Network set to introduce Thorecoin 2.0 with AI capabilities | www.lokmattimes.com
+Thore Network Set to Introduce Thorecoin 2.0 with AI Capabilities | www.lokmattimes.com

-PNN New Delhi [India], June 23: Exciting developments are now on the horizon for Thore Network as it recently ...
+New Delhi (India), June 24: Exciting developments are now on the horizon for Thore Network as it recently received ...

 Recognizing that AI is the future, Thorecoin aims to lead the charge by leveraging the power of AI’s transformative technology.
 The platform is currently gearing up to make its mark in the burgeoning world of Transaction Finance, offering users the opportunity to save up to 99% on transaction fees.
 Thorecoin 2.0 encompasses several components, including Thorecoin itself and the in-house Thore exchange.
 This integration will unite five decentralized finance (DeFi) projects within a single protocol, encompassing loans, staking, transaction mining, and an exchange platform.